dinshaw/dinshaw.github.io/full-outline.md

 * But just like Server definitions, there can be project definittions that install the proper runtimes and data stores and fetch the latest code and do a better job of ensuring consistency across multi–developer teams
 * [SLIDE] : Boxen project recipe

-### CI and CD
+### CI and Production
-* Everyone in this room is familiar with problems running code on CI and in Production, so i will skip enumeration of my many battles.
+* I am guessing everyone in this room has experienced problems promoting code from a development environment to CI and Production, so i will skip the example here.
 * The take away here is that these issues that we all see and accept as 'part of our job' are avoidable.
-* If your development or your local test env is a VM that is exactly what is running on CI and Prod, then the time we spend troubleshooting these issues largely goes away.
+* If your development environment and your local test environment are identical to CI and Production, then the time we spend troubleshooting these issues is minimized, and, maybe more importantly, the frustration and the finger–pointing 'hey it worked on my machine, it must be your fault' is also minimized.

-!!!
-* We start to automate our lives
-* [SLIDE] - Gerbils holding hands
-* To take advantage of these tools, now, is to leap into the future of our industry.
-* Worlds which were separated by a wall, will be peacefully dismantled by common toolsets, and common goal, of DevOps
-* Shadow IT - everyone managing their own shit because it takes to long the 'right' way

 ## And we become viable as Talent
-* Puppet and OpsCode
+* In addition to staying happy, another advantage to starting down the DevOps path now, is…
+* [SLIDE] Working is the new rich
+* Staying employed.
+* This is where our industry is heading.
+Our job description is changing and it is up to us whether we answer the call or not.
 * Puppet report http://info.puppetlabs.com/2013-state-of-devops-report.html
+* [SLIDE] State of DevOps Report
 * LinkedIn keyword 'DevOps' up 50% from 2012 to 2013
 * DevOps is: - from Puppet Blog - https://puppetlabs.com/blog/what-is-a-devops-engineer/?utm_campaign=newsletter&utm_medium=email&utm_source=newsletter-201306&utm_content=0523earnshawdevopsengineer&mkt_tok=3RkMMJWWfF9wsRokvK%2FKZKXonjHpfsX64%2BkpUaO2lMI%2F0ER3fOvrPUfGjI4CTsdiI%2FqLAzICFpZo2FFID%2FCFeZRM%2B%2FdO
 ** Coding Scripting